hwpok/enum_desc/README.md

-## ENUM_DESC
+## ENUM_DESC & ENUM_TRS
 ```
-This is a derived macro for adding descriptive information to an enumeration
+EnumDesc: This is a derived macro for adding descriptive information to an enumeration
+EnumTrs: This attribute macro is used to translate enum fields in data transfer objects.
 ```

-## EXAMPLE
+## EXAMPLE - EnumDesc
 ```
 #[derive(EnumDesc, Debug)]
 pub enum DeviceTypeEnum {